Code-Institute-Submissions/DCD-Milestone-Project-6/README.md

    - Create the MONGO_URI and SECRET_KEY variables
    - Set the IP and PORT
 4. Install the requirements.txt file using: 'pip3 install -r requirements.txt'
-5. In your MongoDB Atlas, create a new database called 'games_db', and add 3 collections, with the following documents:
+5. To create the data schema in your MongoDB Atlas, create a new database called 'games_db', and add 3 collections, with the following documents:
     1. games
         - game_name
         - game_genre
         - game_description
         - game_img

     2. reviews
         - review
         - created_by
         - game_id

     3. users
         - username
         - password

 6. Run the app using python3 app.py